-MISSOULA — Messages of peace and respect highlight an afternoon ceremony, as Missoula County formally acknowledges the importance and legacy of the Confederated Salish and Kootenai Tribes.
+MISSOULA — Messages of peace and respect highlighted a Wednesday afternoon ceremony as Missoula County formally acknowledged the importance and legacy of the Confederated Salish and Kootenai Tribes.

-And the new CSKT Tribal Chairwoman calls the moment "refreshing" and "amazing", hoping it shows the way for all Montana counties to acknowledge their local tribal partners.
+New CSKT Tribal Chairwoman Shelly Fyan called the moment "refreshing" and "amazing" and hopes it shows the way for all Montana counties to acknowledge their local tribal partners.

-Thursday's hour-long ceremony was the latest effort by Missoula County commissioners to open a better intergovernmental relationship with the CSKT tribe.
+The hour-long ceremony was the latest effort by Missoula County commissioners to open a better intergovernmental relationship with the CSKT Tribe.

-Last year the board named its meeting room after tribal leader Sophie Moise.
-And that room was filled with county officials and tribal leaders today as commissioners formally presented the CSKT tribal flag as one of the banners on permanent display.
+The board named its meeting room after tribal leader Sophie Moise last year -- and that room was filled with county officials and tribal leaders as commissioners formally presented the CSKT tribal flag as one of the banners on permanent display.